web-illinois/toolkit-management/documentation/PROJECT_WORKFLOW.md

 * **No Status**: These are added using dependabot and have lower priority.

 ## In Process
 During the WIGG Web Components meeting, we will assign work and send items to these categories.
 We will try to group issues that focus on a single component together and assign them to a developer.
+Priority is given to tasks identified as emergency fixes.

 ### Before you get to this stage:
 1. Assign ths issue to a developer